buganini/DAFunctor/README.md

     * Dynamic transpose

 # Advantages
-* Small memory footprint (minimal intermediate buffers, no manual handling required)
+* Small memory footprint (less intermediate buffers, no manual handling required)
 * No memory management
 * No unnecessary `if` in the loop
 * Side-by-side comparison with NumPy results